Origins of Kabba

 All must be done well and with business way.

 The original Kaaba Colloquium for O.T.O.
-Organizers was held as a joint project of five chartered bodies in the Southwest and Southern Midwest USA: Bubastis Oasis (Dallas), Ra-Heru-Behutet Camp (Kansas City), Saladin Oasis (San Antonio), Scarlet Woman Lodge (Austin), and Soul of the Desert Camp (Santa Fe).
-It took place at the Valley of Austin O.T.O.
+Organizers was held as a joint project of five chartered bodies in the Southwest and South Central USA: Bubastis Oasis (Dallas), Ra-Heru-Behutet Camp (Kansas City), Saladin Oasis (San Antonio), Scarlet Woman Lodge (Austin), and Soul of the Desert Camp (Santa Fe).
+It took place in the O.T.O.
 Temple in Austin, Texas, in March of 2000e.v.
 Authorization and capitalization for the event came entirely from the five sponsor bodies (i.e. no national or international sanction or mandate were involved).
 The administrative coordinator of the event was a Sovereign Prince Rose Croix holding no governing office at that time.
 Presenters included four sitting masters of local bodies, three officers of US Grand Lodge, and one officer of O.T.O.
 International.
 There were about forty attendees from a dozen different local bodies nationwide.

 These were the presentation topics at the event: